abelsiqueira/julia-tutorial-at-nlesc/index.md

 # Introduction

+TODO: add reference
-Julia was created in 2010 by someone (TODO: add reference) with an ambitious goal: be as fast as lower-level languages but with a higher-level syntax.
+Julia was created in 2010 by someone with an ambitious goal: be as fast as lower-level languages but with a higher-level syntax.
 It achieves this by means of just-in-time compilation: when a code is executed for the first time, the compiler is called.
 The second time the code is called, it is already compiled and can be executed quickly.

 Since it's public release in 2012 it has atracted many researchers and software developers in part for these reasons.
 However, it is also a very pleasant language to write code in, largely for its linear algebra capabilities.